DEVOTION TO THE CHILD JESUS

-The famous statue of the Infant of Prague actually originated from Spain and was brought to Bohemia by Princess Polyxena Lobkowitz, who received it as a wedding present from her mother.
-When her husband died the Princess resolved to live a life of charity and donated the holy image to the Discalced Carmelite friars of Prague in 1628.
-The war with Sweden that followed left the city in ruins, and the Infant was lost but found again after seven years in the rubbish behind the altar, with its hands broken off.
+The famous statue of the Infant of Prague originated in Spain and was brought to Bohemia by Princess Polyxena Lobkowitz, who received it as a wedding present from her mother.
+When her husband died, the Princess resolved to live a life of charity and donated the holy image to the Discalced Carmelite friars of Prague in 1628.
+The war with Sweden that followed left the city in ruins, and the statue was lost but found again after seven years in the rubbish behind the altar, with its hands broken off.
 The priest who found it, Fr.
 Cyril of the Mother of God, placed the statue in the oratory.
 Fr.
-Cyril later claimed that while he was praying one day, he heard a voice say: “Have pity on me, and I will have pity on you.
+Cyril later claimed that while he was praying one day, he heard a voice say, “Have pity on me, and I will have pity on you.
 Give me my hands, and I will give you peace.
 The more you honor me, the more I will bless you.”
 Fr.
-Cyril therefore raised the funds necessary and hired someone to restore the hands of the Infant, and since then, it has drawn many devotees worldwide.
+Cyril, therefore, raised the funds necessary and hired someone to restore the hands of the Infant, and since then, it has drawn many devotees worldwide.
 Reports of blessings and miraculous healings have come from those who showed their veneration to the Infant Jesus.
-For more information about this image, see the Wikipedia.
+For more information about this image, see Wikipedia.

 The Señor Santo Niño de Cebu